Popping, pain and pressure: How to protect your ears from airplane ear

 And it doesn’t discriminate.
 No matter how much you paid for your seat or how much leg room you have, ear discomfort is sure to have crept up on most fliers at some point.

-In this blog post we’re going to look at what causes plane ear, the symptoms to watch for and the treatment available to you.
+In this blog post we’re going to look at what causes plane ear, the symptoms to watch for and ways to prevent it, so you can have a more comfortable in-flight experience.

 Why do ears pop on a plane?